rasgointelligence/RasgoQL/README.md

 # RasgoQL

-RasgoQL bridges the gap between dbt and pandas.
-We allow users to interact with data warehouse tables and views in a familiar python syntax.
-Under the covers we send sql queries to your warehouse, allowing efficient transformation of massive datasets.
+RasgoQL is a light-weight data transformation package to bridge the gap between dbt and pandas.
+It allow users to construct, print & run SQL queries using a familiar python syntax.
+Under the covers it sends all processing to your data warehouse, allowing efficient transformation of massive datasets.

+RasgoQL does these things well:
+- Pulls existing DataWarehouse tables into pandas DataFrames for analysis
+- Constructs SQL queries using a syntax that feels like pandas
+- Creates views in your DataWarehouse to save transformed data
+- Exports runnable sql in .sql files a dbt-compliant yml files
+- Offers dozens of free SQL transforms to use
+- Coming Soon: allows users to create & add custom transforms

 # Quick Start
 ```python